mario6385/Among-us-4/README.md

 |---------|:-----------:|:----------:|:------------:|
 |Snitch| The percentage probability of the Snitch appearing | 0%~100% | 0% |

+# mode
+# ver 8.3
+## anonymous mode
+- Impostors don't know and can kill each other.
+- If impostors won by sabotage, they win together.
 ---------------------------------
 # Other update plan
 Season 9\